 - Analyze problems and measure challenges, realistically and accurately.

-- Evaluate the approaches, assess the variables and investigate the directions, adequately.
+- Evaluate the approaches, assess the variables and investigate the possible directions, adequately.

 - Create effective, innovative and ethical solutions, efficiently.